andew42/andrewandlaura/content/holidays/2010SriLanka.md

 Mon 8th Feb
 =

-Wije picked us up the next morning after an early breakfast and we set out to Pinnawala Elephant Orphanage – http://www.elephantorphanage.lk
+Wije picked us up the next morning after an early breakfast and we set out to [Pinnawala Elephant Orphanage](https://en.wikipedia.org/wiki/Pinnawala_Elephant_Orphanage)

 This was an amazing experience, when we arrived the elephants were down in the river for their twice daily dip.
 We spent quite some time with them there, they are used to humans and took bananas very gently from me.
 They seemed quite happy to let us stroke them and it was lovely watching them playing in the water.
 After an hour or so the mahouts started herding them up the rocks and through the village back to their orphanage.